-There are a ton of great drop 5 bats on the market.
-Easton’s MAKO XL Beast, Marucci’s CAT 7 or the Voodoo Insane are great drop 5 options.
-But the bomb making ability of the CF Zen is unmatched.
+There are a ton of reasonable drop 5 bats on the market.
+Easton’s MAKO XL Beast, Marucci’s CAT 7, or the Voodoo Insane are big time drop 5 options.
+But the bomb-making ability of the CF Zen is unmatched.

 2. Marucci CAT 7 Drop 8